Best Fashion Looks at 2023 NBA All-Star Weekend in Utah

-Best fashion looks at NBA All-Star Weekend originally appeared on NBC Sports Chicago
+Best fashion looks at NBA All-Star Weekend originally appeared on NBC Sports Philadelphia

 The stage is set for this year's NBA All-Star weekend, which will be hosted by the Utah Jazz in the Vivint Arena in Salt Lake City, Utah.
 The weekend will mark the 72nd edition of the event.